 Shared branching is a service that lets credit union members use branches of other credit unions to conduct business.
-If you can’t make it to your credit union’s branch, you’ll be able to complete most transactions at a different credit union (assuming both credit unions participate in shared branching – most of them do).
+If you can’t make it to your branch, you’ll be able to complete most transactions at a different credit union (assuming both participate in shared branching—many do).

-If your credit union is part of the shared branching network (also known as CU Service Centers), you can complete most routine transactions from anywhere, including:
+If your credit union is part of the shared branching network (formerly known as CU Service Centers), you can complete most routine transactions from anywhere, including:

 It’s possible to do even more, depending on the branch you visit and the services they provide, but you might need to pay modest fees.
 For example, you might be able to buy cashier’s checks and money orders if you need them for a purchase.